madil4/awatif/awatif-ui/README.md

 # Awatif User Interface

-Building an interaction web app from scratch is a challenging task. awatif-ui takes care of all the boilerplate and infrastructure, allowing you to focus on the logic of your app.
+Building an interactive web app from scratch is a challenging task. awatif-ui takes care of all the boilerplate and infrastructure, allowing you to focus on the logic of your app.
 It is based on a simple concept: exposing parameters that you want the user to interact with, and at each parameter change, rerunning the script or algorithm for modeling, analysis, design, and reporting of your structure.

 - **For Structural Engineers**: Components for visualizing engineering results & reports.
 - **Open source**: Full control of behavior and looks